KANIZ6228/AI-Background-Remover/README.md

 ---

-🎥 **Demo Video:** [Add your demo video link here]

----

 ## 📸 Screenshots

-> Add your project screenshots below to showcase the interface and background removal result.
+> project's screenshots are added below to showcase the interface and background removal result.

 ### Main Interface